anirudha-stack/svarv-motion-control/README.md

 void setup() {
   Serial.begin(115200);

-  // Initialize CAN bus at 1 Mbps if (!svarv.begin(1000000)) {
+  // Auto-detect platform and initialize CAN bus at 1 Mbps if (!svarv.begin(1000000)) {
     Serial.println("CAN initialization failed!");
     while(1);